Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Berry Hill has adopted the 2012 International Building Code and the 2012 International Residential Code.

-We need to receive proof--your original certificate of attendance-- that you attended an approved traffic school before our next court date.
-We cannot accept a copy or an emailed or faxed certificate--only the original certificate.This is very important.
+We need to receive proof--your original certificate of attendance-- that you attended a Tennessee-approved traffic school before our next court date.
+We will inform you of the date when you receive your traffic school packet from us (upon your payment of the Judge-ordered costs to Berry Hill).
+Berry Hill does not have its own traffic school, so we will give you information about several approved options, most of which offer online schools.
+We cannot accept a copy or an emailed or faxed certificate--only the original certificate (except from two schools that will email the certificate directly to us at your direction, and we will notify you of those two schools.).This is very important.
 If we do not receive this, it will revert to a Guilty determination, you will owe the original fine for the offense (as well as the court cost & litigation fee if you did not already pay that), and you will be reported as Guilty to the TN Dept of Safety & Homeland Security.
 You may appear in Open Court at the next court date to request a payment plan or have an indigency hearing in front of our Judge.
-If you do not appear then and comply with the Judge's ruling, a Court Action Report will be sent to the TN Dept of Safety & Homeland Security to initiate suspension of your license.
-(This is reciprocal in other states, so any out-of-state driver's licenses also would be suspended.)
+If you do not appear then and comply with the Judge’s ruling, a Court Action Report will be sent to the TN Dept of Safety & Homeland Security to initiate suspension of your license.
+(This is reciprocal in other states, so any out-of-state driver’s licenses also would be suspended.)

-In Berry Hill City Hall in the dark bluish-grey building that says "City of Berry Hill" at 698 Thompson Lane (across from the Pepsi plant, in between Calypso Cafe and Woodlawn Cemetery).
+In Berry Hill City Hall in the blueish-grey building that says "City of Berry Hill" at 698 Thompson Lane (across from the Pepsi plant, in between Calypso Cafe and Woodlawn Cemetery).
 There is a large statue of a bear in front of our building.
-We're only a couple blocks from 100 Oaks Mall.
+We’re only a couple blocks from 100 Oaks Mall and are located at the corner of Thompson Lane and East Iris Drive.
 You are welcome to park in our free parking lot on East Iris Drive next to our building.

-We are allowed to change your court date once, if we are notified in advance that you need to change the date.
+We are allowed to change your court date once, upon your request, if we are notified in advance that you need to change the date.
 Call 615/292-5531 to reschedule your court date.
 Do not call us to reschedule after court has begun.
-We cannot reschedule if you MISS your court date, so please notify us in advance if this is necessary.
-Remember, we can only reschedule it once.
+We cannot reschedule if you MISS your court date, so please notify us in advance if tit’s necessary for you to reschedule from your original court date.
+Remember, we can only reschedule it once at your request.

-Come in to Berry Hill City Hall at least a week in advance of your scheduled court date in order to pick up the forms you'll need to fill out for the indigency hearing on your scheduled court date.
-You will have to fill out the forms completely and bring them to court with you on your court date for the Judge to review.
+Come in to Berry Hill City Hall at least a week in advance of your scheduled court date in order to pick up the forms you’ll need to fill out for the indigency hearing on your scheduled court date.
+You will have to fill out the forms completely and bring them to court with you, along with all supporting documentation, on your court date for the Judge to review.
 He cannot approve them before court or by phone--just in open court.
 It is up to the Judge if Indigency will be granted after he reviews the paperwork.
+If the Judge finds you do not qualify for indigency, you may request a payment plan of up to three months during your court appearance.

 We are located at 698 Thompson Lane, Nashville, TN 37204-- across from the Pepsi plant and in between Woodlawn Cemetery and Calypso Cafe.
 There’s a large statue of a bear in front of City Hall.
 City Hall is open from 8:30 a.m. until 5:00 p.m.
 Monday through Friday (except on holidays).
 Court is held in the City Hall building.
 There is a parking lot next to our building with free parking.